|

 to inform on the dealer.
 The pace picks up quickly in the second half as

+all these characters are drawn together into an unlikely finish.
 Good acting and a really cool ending make this worth sitting through

 the draggy first half.